Peter Taylor, Baron Taylor of Gosforth: Lord Chief Justice

 Where Lane had been extremely reticent about giving interviews, Taylor was determined to be as open as possible.
 Not only did he start his tenure by holding an unprecedented press conference, he appeared as a guest on BBC television's Question Time and as a castaway on Desert Island Discs.
 Within a few months of taking over he accepted an invitation to give the annual Dimbleby Lecture on "The judiciary in the nineties" in which he cast himself as a reformer.
 He supported moves to stop judges wearing wigs in court.

 Unlike previous holders of the office, Taylor concentrated almost exclusively on appeals rather than acting as a trial judge.
 This was partly because a backlog had grown up but also because of the much increased concern over a series of cases going back many years which were being proved to be miscarriages of justice.
 Taylor differed from his immediate predecessor in considering this an immensely serious issue, and knew from his own experience of prosecuting Judith Ward and Stefan Kiszko that many more cases could come to light.
 This led him to strong support of the full disclosure of prosecution evidence (he also supported moves towards disclosure of defence evidence).

 Taylor was with the grain of public opinion in supporting stronger sentences on drunk drivers who killed, and he also extended the range of defences available to domestic violence victims who fought back.
 He also extended the concept of murder to include the abortion of unborn children in their mother's womb.
-Because of his unusual openness, his view was often heard on matters of political controversy: he could live with the change to allow juries to draw adverse inferences from a defendant's silence when interviewed, but opposed moves restricting the right of an accused to elect trial by jury.
+Due to his unusual openness, his view was often heard on matters of political controversy: he could live with the change to allow juries to draw adverse inferences from a defendant's silence when interviewed, but opposed moves restricting the right of an accused to elect trial by jury.

-Illness

 Taylor was profoundly affected by the death of his wife Irene in 1995.
 Shortly afterwards he was diagnosed with a brain tumour.
 The last appeal he heard was that of Rosemary West, which he turned down.
 He stepped down in 1996, although did not go quietly: in a series of speeches in the House of Lords over the next year he strongly attacked proposals from the then Home Secretary, Michael Howard, to introduce mandatory sentencing, which he said "must involve a denial of justice".
+Taylor had defended the traditional right of the defendant to silence, a battle ultimately lost, and criticised the delay in setting up a body to review miscarriages of justice, something recommended by the 1993 Royal Commission headed by Viscount Runciman of Doxford.

+Illness and death

-He died from cancer in 1997 aged 66 at his home in Guildford, Surrey.
+Peter Taylor, Baron Taylor of Gosforth, died of cancer in 1997, aged 66, at his home in Guildford, Surrey.
+He was survived by three daughters: Ruth, Deborah and Judith; and a son, Louis.